 In 2011, I divorced ending a twenty-eight year long relationship.
 Prior to that experience, I didn’t really understand that one of the hardest parts of the process is making the decision to actually file a divorce action.
 My personal experience substantially broadened my understanding of what my clients face.

-I remarried in 2017 and was betrayed in 2018.
+After remarrying in 2017, I was betrayed in 2018.
 Despite the fact that such betrayal occurs in the majority of my divorce cases, I had not personally experienced marital betrayal before and understood it only as a third party attorney.
 Although the experience was devastating personally, it offered me invaluable information professionally that is helpful in my work.
 I offer better support for my clients hurt by adultery.
 Additionally, I offer better insight to clients who have betrayed their spouse, as a scorned spouse can make a divorce much more difficult.

 Next, what can you do to improve yourself?
 Take accountability – don’t blame your spouse for all the issues.
 The only person you can change is yourself.
 See a counselor if you need help or start with a self-help book.
 Gray Chapman’s “Love Languages” or Dr. John Gottman’s “The Seven Principles for Making Marriage Work” are excellent resources.